zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

 Granting the consent (admin users)
    Within **Enterprise applications** go to **Admin consent requests**.
-   You'll find all your user grand requests here.
+   You'll find all your user grant requests here.

    Clicking on a request allows you to review which user requested the consent for what app.
-Click on **Rewview permissions and consent** to start the grand process.
+Click on **Review permissions and consent** to start the grant process.
 You'll be asked for credentials - these credentials are the administrator credentials *not* the ones of the mailbox user to add.

    After you've granted the request, continue with `Add a New Account`_.

    .. figure:: /images/channels/microsoft365/accounts/account-setup/granting-consent-request-of-user.gif
-      :alt: Within Enterprise applications grand requests within admin consent requests
+      :alt: Within Enterprise applications grant requests within admin consent requests
       :scale: 50%
       :align: center